joereynolds/sql-lint/docs/files/introduction.md

 Options:
   -V, --version          output the version number
-  -f, --file <path>      The .sql file to lint
   -d, --driver <string>  The driver to use, must be one of ['mysql', 'postgres'] -v, --verbose          Brings back information on the what it's linting and the tokens generated --format <string>      The format of the output, can be one of ['simple', 'json'] (default: "simple")